nvzqz/rosy/README.md

       pointer paired with a length.
 These allow for passing in a variable number of arguments.

-- Safety wherever possible.
+- **Safety:** <sup>*where possible</sup>

+  Rosy exposes safe abstractions over most of Ruby's C API.
+Wherever this isn't possible, such functionality is marked as `unsafe` with a documented explanation on safe usage.

-  Unfortunately, due to the inherent nature of Ruby's C API, this isn't easily achievable without a few compromises in performance.
-A few factors that cause this are:
+  Unfortunately, due to the inherent nature of Ruby's C API, safety is often not easily achievable without a few compromises.

+  - _Many_ Ruby functions can raise exceptions, which trigger a [segmentation fault] in Rust-land. 😓

+    Functions that may raise an exception are marked as `unsafe` or have a safe exception-checking equivalent via [`protected`].
+However, checking for an exception has a cost in performance.

-  - Ruby's garbage collector de-allocating objects whose references don't live on the stack if they are not [`mark`]ed.
+  - Ruby's garbage collector de-deallocates objects whose references don't live on the stack, unless they are [`mark`]ed.
 This may lead to a possible [use after free].

-  - _Many_ Ruby functions can throw exceptions. 😓

-    These cause a segmentation fault in Rust code that's not being called originally from a Ruby context.
-Functions that may throw an exception are marked as `unsafe` or have a safe exception-checking equivalent.
+When wrapping Rust data, it is important to implement [`Rosy::mark`] correctly.

 ## Installation